Categories: Storage Devices

 Step 2.
 Navigate to the “Application” section and choose “Disk Utility.”

-navigate to disk utilitynavigate to disk utility
+navigate to disk utility

 Step 3.
 Double-click on it to open.